shubhkr/visual-cryptographic-fingerprints/README.md

 **Conclusion: none of the three families is deployment-ready**, and single-metric validation of visual fingerprint schemes is unsound.

-> ⚠️ An earlier version of this README recommended cellular automata on the basis
-> of SSIM alone.
-That recommendation was wrong and has been retracted.

 ## Repository Structure

 ```